Skip to main content

 • Exceptions and missing evidence are easier to spot before they become an unpleasant surprise.

-• Leadership gets a clearer picture of where third-party risk actually sits.
+• The board gets a clearer picture of where third-party risk actually sits.

 1